 Apps for High-Quality ISO 26262 Analysis

 The Optima Safety Platform contains a set of solutions, or “apps,” built on top of their FIE platform that automates key ISO 26262 analysis requirements.
-These include Optima-HE™ for Hard Error analysis and coverage maximization, Optima-SE™ for Soft Error analysis minimizing final device power consumption and Optima-SA™ for automated Structural Analysis.
+These include Optima-HE™ for Hard Error analysis and coverage maximization, Optima-SE™ for Soft Error analysis minimizing final device power consumption and Optima-SA™ for automated Static Analysis.

 Leveraging Optima’s Apps and Technology Platform, automotive semiconductor providers, as well as electronic companies in other safety sensitive industries, can significantly accelerate development schedules, simplify their ability to meet ISO 26262 maximum risk tolerances, and increase the performance and quality of their products.